omphilejmatsobe/alx-system_engineering-devops/0x19-postmortem/README.md

 * Shy away from running as the root user a lot unless if it's required.
 * Status monitoring.
 Enable some uptime-monitoring service such as

-Now that we know it will never occur again, because we're programmers, and we never make mistakes right ?! :wink:
+Now we know it will never occur again because we're programmers, and we never make mistakes right ?! :wink: